May we never forget those who lost their lives at Sandy Hook.

 The sadness and grief that hit Newtown, Connecticut last week and violently rippled across the nation is devastating.
 To lose children, teachers and people who cared deeply about the well being of their students is beyond comprehension.
 It is difficult to know how to reach out to help.
 What words are there to comfort broken hearts at this time?
 Sometimes it helps to know that you are not alone in your grief, that there are others– complete strangers– who wish to offer condolences and support.
 While I know a simple blog post can’t provide relief to families who grieve the tremendous loss of loved ones, I do hope that knowing that the community from near and far cares and wants to show support is a small gesture with far-reaching effects.
 It is in that spirit that I share this recipe for gingerbread cookies today.

-Gingerbread cookies are a sign of Christmas celebration.
+Gingerbread cookies are a traditional Christmas treat.
 Their shape allows a cookie to come to life in the imagination of children.
 Make these cookies with your families and remember those in Newtown.
 Find joy in the simple act of baking and decorating and sharing time with your own children and grandchildren.
 Let the icing overflow, the sprinkles decorate the table and the rug, and the smiles of sweet children enjoying the season bring a moment of happiness to your home!